Will coronavirus lead to higher inflation?

 Government and corporate bond prices typically fall, and yields rise, in an environment of rising inflation and in some circumstances, with a modest increase in inflation expectations, these falls can be very significant.

 Equities are financial assets with inherent inflation protection characteristics – and this makes them relatively much more attractive than bonds in a rising inflation environment.
 Of course, not all equities are likely to prosper, and it is possible that higher inflation and higher discount rates applied to future earnings could undermine the very lofty ratings of some expensive growth stocks.

 Clearly, the pandemic crisis has had a profound impact on society and economies around the world.
 As we emerge from lockdown, it is entirely appropriate to think clearly about what the lasting implications of this crisis will be.
-There is much uncertainty and speculation, but where it is possible to make informed judgements we will endeavour to do so.
+There is much uncertainty and speculation, but where it is possible to make informed judgements we should do so.

 Our analysis leads us to believe that there will be important and long-term economic changes following the pandemic.
-One of the most important of these, we suspect, will be the lasting impact of the crisis on inflation, which we expect to rise in the medium term after falling in the short term on the back of inventory adjustments and lower oil prices.
-This significant move in inflation could have profound implications for real and financial asset prices which investors will be thinking about now as they plan for their long-term future financial security in these very difficult times.
+One of the most important of these, we believe, will be the lasting impact of the crisis on inflation, which we expect to rise in the medium term after falling in the short term on the back of inventory adjustments and lower oil prices.
+This significant move in inflation will have profound implications for real and financial asset prices which investors should be thinking about now as they plan for their long-term future financial security in these very difficult times.